Frequently Asked Questions¶

 View Privacy Policy › View Compliance FAQ ›

-Other open source applications sometimes use the free map tile service operated by openstreetmap.org.
-In this case, their usage and privacy policies apply, which means that your request data is stored and used to create publicly available reports.
-This is different from our approach, which focuses on your privacy and user experience.
+Other applications sometimes use the API that OpenStreetMap provides for development and testing.
+In this case, their usage and privacy policies apply, which means that your request data is stored and used to generate publicly available reports.
+This differs from our self-hosted service, which ensures your privacy and provides a better user experience with faster loading times.

-Why do I see connection errors when requesting API keys at startup?
+Why do I see connection errors when requesting API keys at startup?¶

-Are the keys for using interactive world maps provided free of charge?
+Are the keys for using interactive world maps provided free of charge?¶